juun-kimm/Mercari-JP-Discord-Alert-Bot/README.md

 ### Notes

 * `SEARCH_QUERY` is one or more keywords monitored on Mercari JP.
-* Separate multiple search queries with commas, e.g. `SEARCH_QUERY=koji kuga,rick owens`.
+* Separate multiple search queries with commas, e.g. `SEARCH_QUERY=koji kuga,20471120,beauty:beast`.
 * `POLL_SECONDS` controls how often Mercari is checked for new listings.
 * Lower polling intervals may increase the likelihood of rate limiting.
 * Never commit your `.env` file or Discord webhook URL to GitHub.